 The Impact of Global Learning

-Across a three year period running from 2015 to 2017, Ulster University carried out research to investigate the impact of the Global Learning Programme (GLP) on schools in Northern Ireland.
-The research included an examination of the programme's effect on the capacity of teachers to deliver global learning.
-It also explored the extent to which the GLP has helped pupils achieve global learning outcomes.
-Professor Linda Clarke led the research, supported by Dr Lesley Abbott.
-We’d like to thank them both for their efforts over the last three years.
+Over a three year period from 2015 to 2017, Ulster University carried out research to investigate the impact of what was previously called the Global Learning Programme (GLP) on schools in Northern Ireland.
+The research included an examination of the programme's impact on the capacity of teachers to deliver global learning, exploring too the extent to which the programme actively helped pupils achieve global learning outcomes.

 The impact of the GLP on schools

 Research shows that schools made progress in almost every area related to global learning, right across the three years.
 But in most schools there was further scope, as well as a desire to embed global learning deeper.

 Here's what some of our teachers had to say about their own experiences of the programme:

 “Becoming Lead Teacher for GLP has had a profound impact on me as a person.
 I now look at the world differently and try to be a more thoughtful citizen.
 I get a lot of pleasure helping everyone in the school know about the issues GLP raises and feel a sense of responsibility now to continue to get the message across.”
 (Special School)